jwnfld3/jwnfld3/README.md

 ---

-# Portfolio Notes
+# Portfolio Overview

 All projects in this portfolio were developed in controlled lab environments to simulate enterprise security investigations.

-The goal of these projects is to demonstrate practical security operations skills including authentication monitoring, identity investigation, log analysis, and incident response documentation.
+These projects demonstrate practical skills used by Security Operations Center analysts including authentication monitoring, identity investigation, log analysis, incident documentation, and remediation planning.